The Corporate Trustee

 * For this purpose 'pensioner members' does not include pensioners whose benefits have not yet come into payment, spouses, dependants or children in receipt of pensions and pensioners receiving only Equivalent Pension Benefits under the National Insurance Acts.

-In addition to regular quarterly meetings, the Trustee has established four committees to cover Governance, Investment and Operations matters.
+In addition to regular quarterly meetings, the Trustee has established two committees to cover Investment, Operations, Governance and Environmental, Social and Governance (ESG) matters.

 The committee structure ensures that all issues receive detailed consideration before they are escalated to the full board for final decision.

-The Investment Committee is responsible for detailed consideration of investment initiatives and transaction related costs, making recommendations on strategic asset allocation to the Main Board, reviewing the performance benchmarks, compliance with investment regulations and monitoring of the Statement of Investment Principles and other governance documents.
+The Investment Committee is responsible for detailed consideration of investment initiatives and transaction related costs, making recommendations on strategic asset allocation to the Main Board, reviewing the performance benchmarks, compliance with investment regulations and monitoring of the Statement of Investment Principles, monitoring of ESG matters and the Responsible Investment policy and other governance documents.
 The Committee has adopted a forward looking business plan with the primary objective of ensuring the continuing suitability of investment arrangements.

 The Governance & Operations Committee is responsible for reviewing the performance of the Scheme's advisors, ensuring compliance with regulatory requirements, risk management, audit, Scheme benefits, overseeing implementation of the communication programme and monitoring management and controls.Close

 Mr Aaron Punwani of Lane Clark & Peacock is the Actuary for NAPS.
 The actuary advises on the Scheme's ability to meet its commitments to members and on a range of financial matters, including what the Company needs to pay into the Scheme.

 In addition, the following provide specialist advice and support: